TheIllusionistMirage/TheIllusionistMirage.github.io/_posts/2017-11-25-lets-write-a-simple-jpeg-library-part-1.md

 Now begins the fun part of the compression procedure.
 Instead of just processing the \\(YC_bC_r\\) pixels directly, they are converted to their [spatial frequencies](http://www.ucalgary.ca/pip369/mod4/spatial/frequency1).

 Given a signal that is a function of time, it can be decomposed into sinusoidal components of varying frequencies that make it up.
 Some of you may have heard about [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform), which is one of the frequency transforms that can do this.
 [DCT](https://en.wikipedia.org/wiki/Discrete_cosine_transform) is a Fourier related frequency transform, which is what JPEG uses.
-DCT allows us express a sequence of discrete data elements in terms of sum of different frequencies.
+DCT allows us to express a sequence of discrete data elements in terms of sum of different frequencies.

 ![Illustration-2]({{site.url}}/resources/images/illustration-2.jpg "Spatial frequency domain") __Figure-2:__ _Frequencies that are used to compose an MCU (we will see what this means in a moment).
 The ones to the top-left have lower frequencies than the ones closer to bottom-right. (__Image borrowed from Wikipedia__)_